Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 The THS Command Center is an open-source, modular workshop operating platform that helps makers monitor, organize, automate, and enhance their creative workspace.
 Designed to adapt to the needs of each builder, it provides a reliable foundation for workshop management while remaining easy to build, easy to maintain, and easy to expand.
 ---

+Design Philosophy

+THS Command Center Design Philosophy (Draft)

+1. Builder First

+Every feature must make life easier for the builder.

+2. Reduce Context Switching

+The Command Center should eliminate the need to constantly switch between phones, apps, and websites.

+3. Information Before Interaction

+The most important information should be visible without touching the screen.

+4. Modular by Design

+Every major subsystem should be replaceable or upgradeable without redesigning the entire Command Center.

+5. Serviceability Matters

+The Command Center should be easy to repair using common tools.

+6. Open Source Always

+Every part of the project should be documented so the next builder can understand and improve it.

+7. Form Follows Function

+It should look incredible—but never at the expense of usability.

+8. Every Feature Must Earn Its Place

+A feature should save time, reduce interruptions, or improve awareness.

+9. Grow Through Versions

+Don’t delay Version 1 trying to include Version 5 ideas.

+10. The Command Center Should Feel Alive

+Maeve should provide the right information at the right time, without overwhelming the user.

 # 1. Project Vision

 Mission Statement